wdi-sg/smart-coding-101/README.md

 ```

 ### Exporting Your Website From Codepen
 Now we're ready to upload your website but we need actual html and css files files.
-Fortunately, we can export them directly from Codepen, just hit the export button in the bottom right corner and chose the Export .zip option.
+Fortunately, we can export them directly from Codepen, just hit the export button in the bottom right corner and chose the Export .zip option. **Make sure you hit the save button first, otherwise your changes won't be exported**

 ![Export From Codepen](./export-codepen.png)